zhousarah/azure-compute-docs/articles/service-fabric/service-fabric-versions.md

 <sup>3</sup> Service Fabric doesn't provide a .NET Core runtime.
 The service author is responsible for ensuring it's <a href="/dotnet/core/deploying/">available</a>.

 <sup>4</sup> The upgrade and downgrade pathways from 9.1 to 10.1CU5 and vice versa are blocked, resulting in 10.0's listing in these places.
-These blockages aren't present for any other version of 10.1.
+These blockages aren't present for other versions of 10.1.

 ## Supported Windows versions and support end date
 Support for Service Fabric on a specific OS ends when support for the OS version reaches its End of Life.